In a Nevada county, election conspiracies sow deep distrust – KION546

 TONOPAH, Nev.
 (AP) — The Nye County Commission is used to dealing with all sorts of hot-button controversies.

-Water rights, livestock rules and marijuana licenses are among the many dramas that consume the commission’s time in this swath of rural and deeply Republican Nevada.
+Water rights, livestock rules and marijuana licenses are among the many local dramas that consume the time of the five commissioners in this vast swath of rural and deeply Republican Nevada.
 Last spring, it was something new: voting machines.

 For months, conspiracy theories fueled on social media by those repeating lies about former President Donald Trump’s loss in 2020 inflamed public suspicions about whether election results could be trusted.
-In response, the commission put a remarkable item on its agenda: Ditch the county’s voting machines and instead count every vote on every ballot entirely by hand.
+In response, the commission put a remarkable item on its agenda: Ditch the county’s voting machines and instead count every vote on every ballot — more than 20,000 in a typical general election — entirely by hand.

-When it came up for consideration, witnesses from out of state insisted machines could be hacked and votes flipped without leaving a trace.
+Commissioners called a parade of witnesses, including three from out of state who insisted voting machines could be hacked and votes flipped without leaving a trace.
 They said no county could be certain their machines weren’t accessible via the internet and open to tampering by nefarious actors.

+She defended the system’s checks and balances that ensure an accurate vote tally, but was bombarded with technical jargon and theories unlike any she’d ever heard.
+“I couldn’t do anything but just sit and listen,” she said.

-When the commission voted unanimously to recommend hand-counting ballots — even though there was no evidence of any tampering — she decided to submit her resignation.
-Merlino will step down next week and leave the administration of elections in a county the size of New Hampshire to a new clerk.
-The most likely candidate is someone who has falsely contended that Trump won the 2020 election.
+When the county commission voted unanimously to recommend hand-counting ballots — even though there was no evidence of any tampering — she decided she’d had enough and submitted her resignation.
+Merlino will step down next week and leave the administration of elections in a county the size of New Hampshire to a new clerk; the most likely candidate to succeed her is someone who has promoted voting machine conspiracy theories and falsely contends that Trump actually won the 2020 election.

-Merlino’s departure and Nye County’s plans to scrap voting machines and hand-count every ballot open a window into the real-world consequences of unfounded conspiracy theories that have spread across the country since Trump’s defeat in 2020.
+Merlino’s departure and Nye County’s plans to scrap voting machines and hand-count every ballot open a window into the real-world consequences of unfounded conspiracy theories that have spread across the country since Trump’s defeat.
 The moves also raise questions about how local elections will be run when overseen by people who are skeptical of the process.

 A network of people peddling conspiracy theories about the security of voting machines has hop-scotched the country for more than a year, spinning elaborate yarns involving Venezuelan software, the Chinese Communist Party and offshore servers.
 They have tried to persuade state and local officials to do just what Nye County is attempting.